RedisLabs/redislabs-docs/content/rs/developing/modules/bloom-filters.md

 When creating a Bloom filter - even a scalable one, it's important to have a good idea of how many items it is expected to contain.
-A filter whose initial layer can only contain a small number of elements will degrade performance significantly because it will take more layers to reach a larger capacity.
+A filter whose initial layer can only contain a small number of elements degrades performance significantly because it takes more layers to reach a larger capacity.

 ## Using Bloom filters in Redis Enterprise Software (RS)